ipspace/netlab/docs/module/bgp.md

 (bgp-community-propagation)=
 ## BGP Communities Propagation

-The propagation of BGP communities over IBGP and EBGP sessions is controlled with global- or node-level **bgp.community** attribute.
+The propagation of BGP communities over IBGP and EBGP sessions is controlled by the global or node-level **bgp.community** attribute.

 The value of **bgp.community** attribute could be: